A simple trick to create and REMEMBER passwords.

 Your password must be at least 8 characters long and must include one letter, one number, one upper case letter, a Japanese proverb, and the blood of a small goat.

 In addition to those requirements, computer experts give 3 important suggestions.
 One, your passwords should not contain actual words.
 Two, use different passwords for everything.
 And three, don’t ever write down passwords.
 Ok, how is the average person supposed to remember 15 different passwords for all kinds of websites and accounts?
 Well, I’m going to show you something that will change your password life.
 You will literally remember one password and it will be different for every website and account you use.

 – an upper case letter

 – no words

-4. What are you logging into?: Facebook?
-Network?
+3. What are you logging into?: Facebook?
+Wi-Fi?
 Bank Account?
-Well, all you do is replace the first three letters of your password (which are capitalized) with the first three letters of the title of whatever it is you’re logging into.
-So if it’s Facebook, your password would be “FACse1984”.
-BINGO!
-All criteria met!
-Fifth Third Bank: FIFse1984.
-WIFI network at home: WIFse1984.
-You getting it?
+Once you’ve established that, you simply replace the first 3 letters of your common password with the first three letters of the title of whatever it is you’re logging into.
+So let’s think about your Facebook login.
+We would take out the “TGs” of your common password and replace it with “FAc” and change nothing else!

-So with that, I hope from this day forward, all of your passwords are safe and one last thing, HORse1984 is not my password for anything in case you were wondering.
+So with that, I hope from this day forward, all of your passwords are safe!
+Oh and one last thing.
+None of these are my password in case you were wondering.

 I’m always looking for refinements to this system.
 If you have any ideas, connect with me on Facebook!